corsettiDev/flowdeck/README.md

 `tell application "Arc" activate`

-The following actions have/are an Applescript action which requires updating:
+The following actions have/are an Applescript (Run OSA script) action which requires updating:

 - Add Attribute
 - Add Heading H(1-6)